mikeesto/sparkledown/README.md

 # ✨Sparkledown✨

-Convert * to ✨in markdown documents.
+Convert *emphasis* to ✨emphasis✨ in markdown documents.

 ## How to use